 Plan N doesn’t cover Medicare Part D (prescription drug coverage) costs.

 There’s a monthly premium for Medicare supplement plans.
-The Plan N premium can vary depending on the state in which you live and the insurance company you’re buying your policy from.
+Your costs for Plan N can vary depending on where you live and the insurance company you’re buying the policy from.

-Tips for how to shop for a Medigap plan
+Tips on how to shop for a Medigap plan

 Choosing a Medigap plan can be difficult since you can’t always anticipate what your healthcare costs will be in the future.
-Answering these questions may help when you review Medicare supplement plans:
+Consider the following questions when you review Medicare supplement plans:

 - Do you typically hit or exceed your annual Medicare Part A deductible?
 The total cost of a year of Plan N premiums may be more or less than the deductible you usually pay.